EricssonResearch/dnt/miki/doc/stream_compiler.md

 Then split the stage by whitespace into tokens.
 There can be any amount of whitespace between the tokens.

-### Parsing field assignment

-They have the syntax of `fieldname=value`.
-These can appear in packet header descriptions and actions (add, edit).
-The `fieldname` never contains header type, that is supplied in another way.

-The value for a field assignment can be

-* Constant (can be simple number, mac address, ip address, time with suffix), we store all of these in network byte order
-* Header field in this form: `header.field`
-* Interface property e.g. if3.mac (TODO what if the interface name is a valid protocol name? use a heuristic)
-* Packet property: packet.timestamp, packet.sequence
-* Value generator object's name (seq gen, timestamp etc.), validated against the list of defined objects

-In header description we only accept constants for the matching.

-### Parsing substitution

-This is used by the `call` action.
-It has the syntax of `name=value`.
-Name is any alphanumeric word.
-Value can be any valid value for a field assignment.

-The `call` action substitutes field values in the form of `%name%` to the corresponding value when inlining the referenced pipeline.

 ## Parsing a packet header description

 The first token is in the form of `headertype[_identifier]`.
 If `headertype` is unknown throw exception.
 If `identifier` is missing, the name of the header is `headertype`.

 The subsequent tokens are field assignments (`fieldname=value`).
 If `headertype` has no such field, throw exception.
+The value must be a constant (see the constant types at the `edit` action).
 These tokens are optional, if they exist they will be used to identify the stream the packet belongs to.

 The result of this parsing is a linked list of header descriptors that can be fed into the parse tree builder, and the action parser also uses it.